Øygarden: Economy

 The municipality has a significant aquaculture industry, primarily with salmon, cod, and shellfish.
-Agriculture is limited in the municipality and is largely a part-time occupation, with most farmers have another profession too.
-The type of agriculture in Øygarden is dominated by raising livestock (sheep, cattle, and chickens).
+Agriculture is limited in the municipality and is largely a part-time occupation, so most farmers have another profession too.
+Agriculture in Øygarden is dominated by raising livestock (sheep, cattle, and chickens).

 Since 1988, petroleum activities have become a major industry in Øygarden.
 The transportation of oil from the Oseberg oil field through a pipeline to Sture on Alvøyna was the start of the oil boom.
 In 1996, a natural gas processing plant at Kollsnes on the island of Ona was completed.

+In 2024 the company Norsk Kjernekraft signed an agreement with a landowner in the municipality to purchase 250 acre, to accommodate up to five SMR nuclear power units.